HannesRammer/Dartabase/dartabase_migration/README.md

 HOW TO REVERT MIGRATIONS
 ------------------------

-    1.Execute Dartabase/bin/dbDown.dart to execute the Dartabase migration actions you specified inside the "DOWN" key.
+    1.Execute dartabase_migration/bin/dbDown.dart to execute the dartabase_migration actions you specified inside the "DOWN" key.

     2.Follow instructions in console
         *enter project name
         *enter goal migration version

-    Dartabase should have executed the actions specified inside the "DOWN" key for all files EXCLUDING the goal migration version.
+    dartabase_migration should have executed the actions specified inside the "DOWN" key for all files EXCLUDING the goal migration version.

     Additionally it will update